Jayesh352002/Jayesh352002/README.md

 ## About Me

 I am passionate frontend developer and enthusiast android app developer.
 UG student at DYPCOE.
 My recent success include that I have secure 555 rank in National Engineering Olympiad 5.0 Exam.
-I have recently completed my 1 month web designing internship from Intership Studio.
+Developing android app is my hobby and i have developed 4-5 android apps including food ordering app like Zomato and 2 games like sudoku and crossword.

 ### Specialties :
 Android App Development , Website Development , Frontend Development , UI Designing